Bayesian nonparametric boundary detection for multiple areal data: California census income dataset

-We run the sampler in \Cref{sec:algorithm} for a total of $10,000$ iterations, discarding the first half as burn-in. \Cref{fig:CaliCensusData_BDresults} (left panel) reports the posterior probability matrix of edge inclusion, that is the matrix whose $(i,j)$-th element is $\mathbb{P}(G_{i,j} = 1 \mid \bm{y})$ for each link $(i,j) \in \Eadj$ as discussed in \Cref{sec:model}.
-In the figure non-admissible edges (i.e., the non-bordering areas) are represented as white spots, while boundary edges, identified by $\mathbb{P}(G_{i,j} = 1 \mid \bm{y})< \gamma = 0.5$, are in red.
-To make a clearer picture, we also report the boundaries detected by our method over the map of the $93$ PUMAs; see \Cref{fig:CaliCensusData_BDresults} (right panel).
-The heatmap displays the means of the estimated densities for each area. \Cref{fig:CaliCensusData_BDresults-supp} in the Supplementary Material shows the area-specific variance of the estimated densities.
-From these plots, it is clear that many detected boundaries can be explained in terms of posterior means and/or posterior variances between spatial neighbouring areas.
+We need a long run of our algorithm to retrieve an accurate posterior sample, due to the high dimensionality of the proposal distribution in the between-models move and the high number of observations.
+Hence, we run the sampler in \Cref{sec:algorithm} for a total of $40,000$ iterations, discarding the first $35,000$ as burn-in, with a final sample size of $5,000$ iterations.
+The MCMC algorithm returns the posterior mode of $H$ equal to $8$. \Cref{fig:CaliCensusData_BDresults} (left panel) reports the matrix of posterior probabilities $\mathbb{P}(G_{i,k} = 1 \mid \bm{y})$ of edge inclusion, for each link $(i,j) \in \Eadj$ as discussed in \Cref{sec:model}.
+In the figure, non-admissible edges (i.e., the non-bordering areas) are represented as white spots, while boundary edges, identified by $\mathbb{P}(G_{i,k} = 1 \mid \bm{y}) < \gamma = 0.5$, are in red.
+To make a clearer picture, we also report the estimated boundary graph over the map of the $93$ PUMAs; see \Cref{fig:CaliCensusData_BDresults} (right panel).
+The heatmap on the right displays the means of the estimated densities for each area. \Cref{fig:CaliCensusData_BDresults-supp} in the Supplementary Material shows the area-specific variance of the estimated densities.
+From these plots, it is clear that many detected boundaries can be explained in terms of posterior means and/or posterior variances between geographically contiguous areas.
 In particular, we observe a sharp boundary that separates the bay area of LA County from PUMAs associated to Los Angeles.
-This boundary is one of the most interesting evidence of our analysis; see \Cref{subsec:interpret_boundaries}, where we validate the boundary by economic and social indicators.
+This boundary represents one of the most compelling findings of our analysis; see \Cref{sec:interpret_boundaries} in the Supplementary Material, where we validate the boundary by economic and social indicators.